James Vote Bomford: Military history

-Bomford left West Point as a brevet Second Lieutenant of the 2d Infantry on July 1, 1832 and participated in the Black Hawk expedition.
-He was promoted to 2nd Lt. of the 2d Infantry 6 October 1834 and participated in the Florida war from 1837–38.
+Bomford left West Point as a brevet second lieutenant of the 2d Infantry on July 1, 1832, and participated in the Black Hawk expedition.
+He was promoted to second lieutenant of the 2d Infantry on October 6, 1834, and participated in the Florida war from 1837 to 1838.
 He was stationed on the Northern frontier during Canada–US border disturbances.
-Promoted to First Lieutenant (July 7, 1838), he became Adjutant of the 8th Infantry at Sackett's Harbor, New York.
+Promoted to first lieutenant (July 7, 1838), he became adjutant of the 8th Infantry at Sackett's Harbor, New York.

-Still in the 8th Infantry, he was promoted to Captain March 4, 1845.
-In this capacity he served in the war with Mexico and engaged in the Battle of Palo Alto (May 8, 1846), Battle of Resaca de la Palma (May 9, 1846), Battle of Monterey (September 21–23, 1846), Siege of Vera Cruz (March 9‑29, 1847), Battle of Cerro Gordo (April 17‑18, 1847), the capture of San Antonio and the resulting Battle of Churubusco (both on August 20, 1847), and the Battle of Molino del Rey (September 8, 1847).
+Still in the 8th Infantry, he was promoted to captain on March 4, 1845.
+In this capacity, he served in the war with Mexico and was engaged in the Battle of Palo Alto (May 8, 1846), Battle of Resaca de la Palma (May 9, 1846), Battle of Monterey (September 21–23, 1846), Siege of Vera Cruz (March 9‑29, 1847), Battle of Cerro Gordo (April 17–18, 1847), the capture of San Antonio and the resulting Battle of Churubusco (both on August 20, 1847), and the Battle of Molino del Rey (September 8, 1847).
 During this battle that included Bomford, General Worth ordered the 500 men of the U.S. 8th Infantry Regiment, commanded by Major George Wright, to initiate the advance against the army of General Santa Ana that had four thousand cavalry and a force of 14,000 men, against the 2800 men General Worth commanded.
 The battle of Molino del Rey, that was two miles (3 km) from Mexico City, preceded the Battle of Chapultepec (September 13, 1847).
 This is the battle that resulted in the capture of Mexico City, the placement of the American flag by Bomford, and the end of the war.
-He was brevetted Major August 20, 1847, for gallant and meritorious conduct in the Battles of Contreras and Churubusco, and brevetted Lt.
-Col. September 8, 1847, for gallant and meritorious conduct in the Battle of Molino del Rey.
+He was brevetted major August 20, 1847, for gallant and meritorious conduct in the Battles of Contreras and Churubusco, and brevetted lieutenant colonel September 8, 1847, for gallant and meritorious conduct in the Battle of Molino del Rey.

-Assigned to Fort Davis, Texas (1860‑61) and attached to the 6th Infantry, Bomford was promoted to Major on October 17, 1860.
+Assigned to Fort Davis, Texas (1860‑61) and attached to the 6th Infantry, Bomford was promoted to major on October 17, 1860.
 When the Civil War started, he refused to agree not to fight against the South, and along with his regiment was taken prisoner.
-He was promoted to Lt.
-Colonel January 10, 1862 and assigned to the 16th Infantry (July–November 1862), and was the Chief of Staff to Major General Alexander M. McCook, a member of the famed "Fighting McCook" family of Ohio; in this capacity he fought at Perryville, Kentucky and was wounded twice.
-Bomford was brevetted Colonel October 8, 1862, for gallant and meritorious services at the Battle of Perryville.
-He was assigned as acting assistant Provost Marshal General of Western Division of Pennsylvania, May 30, 1863 to July 31, 1864; he was promoted to Colonel and assigned to the 8th Infantry May 18, 1864.
+He was promoted to lieutenant colonel January 10, 1862, and assigned to the 16th Infantry (July–November 1862), and was the chief of staff to Major General Alexander M. McCook, a member of the famed "Fighting McCook" family of Ohio; in this capacity he fought at Perryville, Kentucky, and was wounded twice.
+Bomford was brevetted colonel on October 8, 1862, for gallant and meritorious services at the Battle of Perryville.
+He was assigned as acting assistant provost marshal general of the Western Division of Pennsylvania, May 30, 1863, to July 31, 1864; he was promoted to colonel and assigned to the 8th Infantry on May 18, 1864.